django-cms/django-cms/docs/contribution.rst

 People interested in writing documentation and/or reviewing the documentation already existing are more than welcome to do so.
 The best way to do so is to `fork`_ the cms on github, change the relevant files and send us a pull request.

+If you think you're not familiar enough with the project to write documentation you can still read over the existing one and suggest on how to improve it or point out mistakes in it.

 For our documentation we use `sphinx`_, which is based off Restructured Text.